ELXaber/chaos-persona/paradox_oscillation/readme.md

+**Chaos and contradiction, when structurally managed, become the source of stability and information integrity.**

 Chaos AI-OS Paradox Oscillation Layer (CPOL)
 A Computational Metaphor for Accelerated Paradox Resolution and Hallucination Reduction in LLMs Whitepaper Draft v1.0 — Prepared for Patent Sub-Filing Under Chaos AI-OS